Middle meningeal artery: Variation

-In approximately half of subjects it branches into an accessory meningeal artery.
+In approximately half of subjects, it branches into an accessory meningeal artery.

-Very rarely the ophthalmic artery may arise as a branch of the middle meningeal artery.
+Very rarely, the ophthalmic artery may arise as a branch of the middle meningeal artery.

 The middle meningeal artery may arise not only from the maxillary artery but also from the ophthalmic artery, or lacrimal artery.

 Clinical relevance

 An injured middle meningeal artery is the most common cause of an epidural hematoma.
 A head injury (e.g., from a road traffic accident or sports injury) is required to rupture the artery.
-Emergency treatment requires decompression of the haematoma, usually by craniotomy.
+Emergency treatment requires decompression of the hematoma, usually by craniotomy.
 Subdural bleeding is usually venous in nature, rather than arterial.
+Nevertheless, embolization of the middle meningeal artery (as a supplementary treatment to craniotomy) significantly reduces the likelihood of recurrence and reoperation for subdural hematomas, as the artery supplies blood to the vascularized membrane around the hematoma that leaks blood and prevents its resorption.

 The middle meningeal artery runs in a groove on the inside of the cranium.
 This can clearly be seen on a lateral skull X-ray, where it may be mistaken for a fracture of the skull.
 On a dry specimen, the groove is easy to see.
 This means that the artery is easy to study, even in specimens centuries old, and several classifications of the branches have been proposed, e.g. Adachi's classification of 1928.